local-projects/ofxSquidexHelper/README.md

 To run example code;

 * make sure you have SSL cert in `bin/data/ssl`
-* This example uses `ofxJsonSettings` to set credentials for connecting to squidex.
+* This example uses `ofxJsonSettings ( ofxJSON dep )` to set credentials for connecting to squidex.
 Make sure to include a json file with squidex info here `bin/data/tmp/settings.json` or assign your own values in setup().
 Format of json file is as follows;

 		{